Stimulant Detox Services in Charlotte

 - Dexedrine: This stimulant is also used to treat ADHD, but is notorious for being used in past U.S. wars by military and special forces during extensive and tiring missions and operations.

 - Ritalin: While also used to treat hyperactive children, Ritalin differs from Adderall in that it’s a methylphenidate, not an amphetamine.
 However, the effects are similar.

 - Illicit substances: Besides the array of prescription stimulants available, stimulants frequently abused also include cocaine, crack cocaine, and crystal meth.
 These substances produce a shorter and more intense high than Adderall and Ritalin, which are known as time-release drugs.

 Unfortunately, stimulant abuse and addiction is increasing in the United States, especially among college students and young adults who use it to succeed in school and at work.
-The rates of emergency room visits due to stimulants have also increased, from 2,303 in 2004 to 17,272 in 2011.
-In 2012 alone, there were an estimated 1.2 million nonmedical users of prescription stimulants in the U.S.
+In 2019 alone, there were an estimated 4.9 million nonmedical users of prescription stimulants ages 12 and older in the U.S..

 Because so many people use stimulants like Adderall, individuals may not realize they are addicted or have a problem.
 However, stimulant use can produce health problems such as insomnia, anxiety, and increased blood pressure, and those who stop after prolonged use go through withdrawals like any other drug user.

 You can stop taking stimulants now, before the effects get worse.
 Freedom Detox’s facility offers special treatment plans for each client, and a program that works to help those with addictions detox their bodies and learn how to reenter their lives.

 We Care About Our Clients